justinrgarrard/world-of-naevis.net/docs/welcome/for_veterans.md

 # For Veterans

-#### Dungeon Crawling for Great Good
+#### Signs That Naevis Might Be For You

+> * Your players showed up to a *Lord of the Rings* style campaign with a Warforged, a Kenku, and a Tabaxi.
+>
+> * The new player stopped coming to games after their Human Fighter was hopelessly outclassed by the min-maxer's Hexadin.
+>
+> * Your party's last combat took two sessions to run.

+---

+#### Doing More With Less

-The 5th edition of Dungeons & Dragons came out in 2014.
-Since then dozens of supplement books have been released, each expanding the already considerable *Player's Handbook* with hundreds of new character customization options.
+> The 5th edition of Dungeons & Dragons came out in 2014.
+Since then dozens of supplement books have been released, each expanding the already considerable *Player's Handbook* with hundreds of new customization options.

-These changes have allowed for all manner of exciting and interesting games.
-However, they have also created a degree of friction, as Game Masters find themselves fielding questions on which variations are legal at their table.
-Without special care, a Game Master can find their *Lord of the Rings* campaign evolving into a superhero comedy, complete with talking robots, bird people, and humanoid slimes.

-Naevis was created to work around that particular issue by standardizing on a specific genre: **Swords and Sorcery Adventures**.
-To that end, it employs restrictions on character options to create a smaller, more coherent world.
+>
+> While these changes have allowed for new styles of play, they have also introduced new challenges.
+Differences in character power levels, in mechanical complexity, and in sheer volume of information can hamper a table, as players and game masters alike struggle to gracefully incorporate the expanded ruleset into their campaigns.
+>
+> **Where modern 5E focuses on breadth of options, Naevis focuses on depth**.
+>
+> Naevis aims to provide a "Swords and Sorcery" experience rather than a "Fantasy Kitchen Sink".
+It deliberately limits itself to four classes, four races, and a few dozen spells (all from the [5E Basic Rules](docs/more/DnD_BasicRules_2018.pdf)).

+---

 #### The Big Changes